 If you’re interested in the local media, don’t worry.
 Traditional media outlets such as newspapers and radio are published in Arabic, English, Urdu and other languages for the expat community.
 The Khaleej Times, Gulf News, Gulf Today, and Emirates Today are all English published newspapers.

 Non-Muslims are the only people allowed to consume alcohol in the UAE.
 Consuming alcohol is only allowed in licensed areas: Bars, restaurants, club and private venues.
 In order to drink alcohol in your home, expats have to apply for an alcohol license with their resident permit.
 There is a zero-tolerance policy for drinking and driving.
 The minimum drinking age is 18.

-Be sure to bring a doctor’s note if you’re brining prescription drugs from your home country.
+Be sure to bring a doctor’s note if you’re bringing prescription drugs from your home country.
 Be sure to alert the authorities before you arrive as well.

 Public decency laws

 Sexual relationships outside of marriage are strictly illegal.
 Dancing in public is considered indecent.
 It’s only allowed in clubs or in the privacy of your home.
 It's illegal to take pictures of the military, airport or government installations in the emirate so don’t think of Snapchatting once you arrive.

 Behaving aggressively, cursing, spitting or using offensive language can result in jail time.
 Smoking is only allowed in permitted areas.
 Kissing, hugging and public displays of affection are against the law.
 It's fine for a married couple to hold hands in public, but anything else isn’t tolerated.

 The first working day of the week in the UAE is Sunday and the weekend is over on Saturday.
 Most of the government and public offices are closed on Saturday.